 - The application period begins on the first day of the month following the month in which you submit the application.
 One exception applies.
 If your application period starts on 1 January, you should submit your application by 20 December at the latest. - Each application you submit automatically runs up to and including 31 December.
-You should therefore include the proposed R&D hours (and any costs and expenditures) up to and including 31 December in your application. - Your application may contain an unlimited number of projects. - You can submit applications for the current calendar year up to and including 30 September. - You may submit a maximum of four applications per year. - If the activities extend beyond the calendar year, please submit a new application for the following calendar year by 20 December 2022.
+You should therefore include the proposed R&D hours (and any costs and expenditures) up to and including 31 December in your application. - Your application may contain an unlimited number of projects. - You can submit applications for the current calendar year up to and including 30 September. - You may submit a maximum of four applications per year. - Do the projects continue after the end of the calendar year?
+Then you need to submit the project again in your WBSO application for the following calendar year.
+Keep in mind that you can submit your application for January by 20 December at the latest.